Couchbase-Ecosystem/cbl-js-swift/README.md

 ## License

-CbliteSwiftJsLib is available under the MIT license.
+CbliteSwiftJsLib is available under the Apache 2.0 license.
 See the LICENSE file for more info.